dmlc/gluon-nlp/scripts/bert/index.rst

              --lr 1e-4 --total_batch_size 256 --accumulate 1 --use_avg_len --raw --comm_backend horovod

 If you see out-of-memory error, try increasing --accumulate for gradient accumulation.

 When multiple hosts are present, please make sure you can ssh to these nodes without password.

-Alternatively, if horovod is not available, you could run pre-training with the MXNet native parameter server by setting ??
+Alternatively, if horovod is not available, you could run pre-training with the MXNet native parameter server by setting --comm_backend and --gpus.

 .. code-block:: console

-    $ MXNET_SAFE_ACCUMULATION=1 python run_pretraining.py --data '/path/to/generated/train/*.npz' --data_eval '/path/to/generated/dev/*.npz' ...
+    $ MXNET_SAFE_ACCUMULATION=1 python run_pretraining.py --comm_backend device --gpus 0,1,2,3,4,5,6,7 ...

- by setting --comm_backend device or --comm_backend dist_device

 Custom Vocabulary
 +++++++++++++++++